apppackio/apppack-docs/src/how-to/add-ons/using-databases.md

 This command requires administrator access.

-## Enabling the Database add-on for your application
+## Enabling the database add-on for your application

 During app creation, you'll be asked if you'd like to enable the database add-on and if so, which database cluster to use.
 Only database instances within the app's AppPack cluster will be available as options.